Cerebrolysin: Adverse effects

 Upon injection, adverse effects of cerebrolysin include nausea, dizziness, headache, and sweating.
 It is not recommended for use in people with epilepsy, kidney disease, or hypersensitivity to the compound constituents.

 In trials studying the use of cerebrolysin after acute stroke, there was no increased risk of "serious adverse events" requiring hospitalization.
 These were specifically defined as "...any untoward medical occurrence that, at any dose, resulted in death, [was] life-threatening, required inpatient hospitalisation or resulted in prolongation of existing hospitalisation, resulted in persistent or significant disability/incapacity, [was] a congenital anomaly/birth defect, or [was] a medically important event or reaction".

 Pharmacology

 Laboratory studies indicate there may be neurotrophic effects of cerebrolysin similar to endogenous mechanisms, although its specific molecular effects are not clear.

 Cerebrolysin is given by injection.
 Some of the peptides in cerebrolysin are short-lived once in the blood (for example, the half-life of BDNF is only 10 minutes).

 Regulatory

 Although cerebrolysin is used in Russia, Eastern European countries, China, and other Asian countries, its status as a government-approved drug is unclear.
 It is only available by prescription from a physician.
-According to the manufacturer, the European Medicines Agency has declared cerebrolysin as safe.

 As of October 2020, cerebrolysin was not an approved drug in the United States.